FloodCamML/NC12-FloodCamML/text/about_project.md

 - **If you are not sure if flood waters are in the roadway or off to the side of the roadway**, classify the image as `not sure`.

 **Contributors (in alphabetical order):**
-Katherine Anarde - North Carolina State University Daniel Buscombe - United States Geological Survey
+- *Katherine Anarde* - North Carolina State University
+- *Daniel Buscombe* - Marda Science, LLC, contracted to U.S. Geological Survey Pacific Coastal and Marine Science Center, Santa Cruz, California
-Adam Gold - University of North Carolina - Chapel Hill Evan Goldstein - University of North Carolina - Greensboro Adam Kemberling - Gulf of Maine Research Institute Carter Smith - Duke University
+- *Adam Gold* - University of North Carolina - Chapel Hill
+- *Evan Goldstein* - University of North Carolina - Greensboro
+- *Adam Kemberling* - Gulf of Maine Research Institute
+- *Carter Smith* - Duke University
-Christine Wei - University of North Carolina - Chapel Hill Emory Wellman - University of Florida
+- *Christine Wei* - University of North Carolina - Chapel Hill
+- *Emory Wellman* - University of Florida